rocky-d/informatics/README.md

 # informatics

-This project is meant to serve as a record of my code for solving informatics problems. 😃
+This project is meant to serve as a record of my code for solving informatics problems. 📝

-Welcome everyone to offer opinions! 😊

 ### Directory Tree (2023/11/05)